theKashey/proxyquire-webpack-alias/README.md

 Proxies commonjs require/es6 import in order to allow overriding dependencies during testing.
 Just hides some webpack magic inside.

+> Proxyquire-webpack-alias has evolved into [rewiremock](https://github.com/theKashey/rewiremock).
+If you are looking for a better mocking library, not the way to fix proxyquire - you should try it.

 # API

 ```js